sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 Batch Changes has proven early product/market fit with high-growth scale-ups and medium to large technology companies.
 We are now working on expanding into more traditional enterprises.
 We see anecdotal early evidence of market fit across other segments ([Batch Changes dashboard](https://sourcegraph.looker.com/dashboards-next/174)).

-Over the first year, we have discovered a repeatable playbook for our [Code Reuse](../../use-cases/code-reuse.md) use case.
+Over the first year, we have discovered a repeatable playbook for our [Code Reuse](../../use-cases/code-reuse.md) and [Code Health](../../use-cases/code-health.md) use case.
 A platform engineering team, sometimes supported by a developer experience team, adopts Batch Changes to make large-scale code changes to internal libraries, frameworks and platforms they maintain .
 Some batch changes are relatively simple code changes, such as updating configuration files across many repositories.
 Some are more complex, such as changing API call sites to ship a breaking change in an internal library.
 The common denominator is those changes would take a very long time to create and track to completion using a manual approach.
 Adopting Batch Changes allows the platform team to automate manual work and save time, as well as transition from a model in which they are asking their customer teams to do some work, to a more proactive where they can propose a change themselves and leave customer teams to review and merge.
 See [playbook](../../../../departments/marketing/product-marketing/batch_changes_positioning.md#go-to-market-playbook)

 We have five main learnings from the first year of Batch Changes: